-As most wine lovers are aware, Prosecco, Italy’s frothy, fun-loving sparkling wine, is booming.
+As most wine lovers were aware--even before "Stay at Home" orders made us especially eager for anything that could lend some effervescence to our lives--Prosecco, Italy’s frothy, fun-loving sparkling wine, is booming.
 However, recent history in the wine trade has proved that not every boom is a boon.
 Whenever a wine category catches commercial fire, the wine trade strains every nerve to keep up with skyrocketing demand.
 But just as a rocket in the boost phase torches everything beneath it, a booming wine category can incinerate the reputation of the high-quality wine that provided a foundation for the initial lift-off.

 That is exactly what booming--but often uninspiring--Prosecco DOC is threatening to do to the high-quality Prosecco Superiore DOCG grown on the steep hills in the Prosecco heartland around Valdobbiadene and Conegliano.
-I’ve just returned from my third visit to the primo DOCG region, and will be writing about current releases in my column next month.
-But for now, it is crucial to understand how the plight of Prosecco Superiore arose in the first place.
+Based on three intensive tasting trips to the region and many interviews with vintners there, I believe it is crucial for wine lovers to understand how the plight of Prosecco Superiore arose in the first place...so that they will be aware of why they should pony up a few more bucks for true excellence in Prosecco.

 The situation is actually not new, but rather a new chapter in a story that has become all-too-familiar in recent years.
 Consider these cases in point: When Merlot boomed in the early 1990s, growers around the world planted the variety like mad, flooding markets with diluted renditions because anything labeled “Merlot” could sell on the fashionable force of that word alone.
 That particular party ended the moment that the character Miles in the film “Sideways” leveled his famous excoriation against Merlot, but the movie touched off an equally instant fad for Pinot Noir, one that also proved equally disastrous for quality in that category.